As of May 2025, two HIV self-tests are approved for use in Australia, the Atomo HIV Self Test and the Panbio HIV Self-Test.

-One HIV self-test is approved for use in Australia, the Atomo HIV Self Test.
+The Atomo HIV self-test was the first HIV IVD device for self-testing approved in Australia in November 2018.
 Conditions which placed limitations on the supply of this self-test changed on 22 October 2021 to improve the accessibility of HIV testing.
 The limitations on its supply were eased following further studies demonstrating the preferences, acceptability and significantly improved usability of this HIV self-test.

 Conditions specific to HIV self-tests